szaher/sdk/docs/proposals/2-trainer-local-execution/README.md

 ### Goals
 - Allow users to run training jobs on their local machines using container runtimes or subprocess.
-- Rework current Kubeflow Trainer SDK to implement Training Backends with Kubernetes Backend as default.
+- Rework current Kubeflow Trainer SDK to implement Execution Backends with Kubernetes Backend as default.
-- Implement Local Training Backends that integrates seamlessly with the Kubeflow SDK, supporting both single-node and multi-node training processes.
+- Implement Local Execution/Training Backends that integrates seamlessly with the Kubeflow SDK, supporting both single-node and multi-node training processes.
 - Provide an implementation that supports PyTorch, with the potential to extend to other ML frameworks or runtimes.
 - Ensure compatibility with existing Kubeflow Trainer SDK features and user interfaces.